 Saint Sava (prince Rastko Nemanjić, born 1174, died 1236) was the youngest son of Stefan Nemanja, who is considered to be the founder of medieval Serbian state.
-Saint Sava was the first archbishop of the independent Serbian orthodox church (1219) and spiritual leader of Serbs throughout the centuries.
-Serbs deeply respected and revered the remains of their biggest saint, gathered around it, and seek consolation in times of despair, especially since they lost their freedom to increasingly growing Ottoman empire in 1459 (fall of the last Serbian fortification in the City of Smederevo, near Belgrade).
+Saint Sava was the first archbishop of the independent Serbian-Orthodox Church (1219) and spiritual leader of Serbs throughout the centuries.
+Serbs deeply respected and revered the remains of their biggest saint, gathered around it, and sought consolation in times of despair, especially since they lost their freedom to increasingly growing Ottoman empire in 1459 (fall of the last Serbian fortification in the City of Smederevo, near Belgrade).
 Believing in their shepherd, St. Sava, Serbian population never accepted submission.
-They continuously showed the will to endure, to preserve their christian-orthodox tradition, their culture and hoped to restore their sovereignty.
+They continuously showed the will to endure, to preserve their Christian-Orthodox tradition, their culture, and hoped to restore their sovereignty.

 After the World War II, the communists came to power in Yugoslavia, the land was nationalized, and the space was used as a warehouse.
-In 1985 the construction of the temple was resumed.
-Finally, in 2017 the works on the exterior of the church were complete.
+There were initiatives even for "removal of the ruins", or to convert the place into a Museum of Religions.
+But the Church endured, and continuously asked the authorities to resume the construction.
+However, for this to happen, Tito, Yugoslav supreme communist leader, had to die.
+And five years after his death, in 1985, the construction of the temple was finally resumed.
+In 2017, the works on the exterior of the church were completed.
 Now, the work on the interior of the temple is in progress.

 The architectural design of the church is comparable only to the Haghia Sophia in Istanbul and Alexander Nevsky Cathedral in Sofia, Bulgaria.
 Cathedral ("Temple", as the Serbs call it) of Saint Sava is one of the 5 largest orthodox churches in the world, and the largest one in the Balkans (South-Eastern Europe).
 The basis of the church is 91x81 meters and it is about 70 meters high.
 It is the symbol of Serbian essence, pride, tradition, and freedom.